Gradient Descent in the Absence of Global Lipschitz Continuity of the Gradients: The Divergence Regime

 Thus, $F$ is continuous at all $S_j$ for $j \in \mathbb{N}$.
 We check $x = S_0 = 0$ as well. $F(0) = 0$ by definition.
 Moreover,

 Hence, $F$ is continuous on its domain.

-For differentiability, by \cref{result-divergence-component-properties} it follows that the derivative at each $S_j$ is $-1$ from the left and the right for $j \in \mathbb{N}$.
+For differentiability, we similarly need only verify the differentiability of $F$ at $x=S_j$ for all $j$.
+By \cref{result-divergence-component-properties}, it follows that the derivative at each $S_j$ is $-1$ from the left and the right for $j \in \mathbb{N}$.
 Hence, the derivative exists at each $S_j$ for $j \in \mathbb{N}$.
 Moreover, the left hand derivative at $S_0$ is $-1$, which agrees with the right hand derivative.
 Hence, $F$ is continuously differentiable on its domain.
 Since the derivative is constant in a small neighborhood of $S_j$, it is Lipschitz continuous in this region.
 Finally, $\dot F(S_j) = -1$ for all $j+1 \in \mathbb{N}$.

 To show that $F$ is lower bounded, we will first calculate the values of $F(S_j)$.
 We proceed by induction. $F(S_0) = 0 = S_0/2$.
 Now suppose the statement holds up to $j$.
 Then $F(S_{j}) = S_{j}/2$.
 By construction, $f_{j-1}(S_j) = F(S_{j}) = S_j/2$.
 Now,